bkleinen/bkleinen.github.io/info2/labs/lab-11.md

 ## Lab Report / What to turn in

-Your report is due by 23:00 am the night before your next lab.
+Your report is due the day before your next lab (for exact times, please refer to moodle).

 Submit a Report in PDF Format and the Source Code as Zipped file.

 As in Informatics 1, I am more interested in process than in product,